 Abby Migliore, MSN, MBA, RN; Alabama Board of Nursing; Montgomery, Alabama

-Shannon O. Opie; DNP, APRN, ANP-BC, CARN-AP; Intervention Project for Nurses; Jacksonville Beach, Florida
+Shannon Opie, DNP, APRN, ANP-BC, CARN-AP; Chief Executive Officer of Intervention Project for Nurses; Jacksonville, Florida

 Donna Smith, PhD, EdD; RecoveryTrek; Virginia Beach, Virginia